madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 lemConnexity x SZ = Right (lemZLEQAll x)
 ```

-The idea is pretty simple in the base cases, we need to show $0 \leq m$ and $0
+The base cases are simple, we need to show $0 \leq m$ and $0 \leq n$.
+Since $0
-\leq n$.
-The proof of these are clearly independent of $n$ or $m$ and they do
-not look related to connexity specifically, this signals the need to make a
+\leq x$ holds for all $x$, we can prove a lemma to handle both.
+We imagine for
-separate lemma.
-We imagine for the moment that `lemZLEQAll :: SNat n -> Z' <= n`
+the moment that `lemZLEQAll :: SNat n -> Z' <= n` exists.
+This make-believe with
-exists.
-This make-believe with lemmas is basically how top-down proofs work.
-As
+lemmas is basically how top-down proofs work.
+As you focus on the proof at hand,
-you focus on the proof at hand, you postulate reasonable looking statements.
+you postulate reasonable looking statements.

 The inductive case is equally simple and gives a good opportunity to introduce
-typed-holes.
+_typed holes_.

 ```haskell
 lemConnexity (SS x) (SS y) = _